sjunges/sjunges.github.io/_research/synt.md

 Tool support
 ------------
-The algorithms above have all been implemented in [PAYNT](https://github.com/gargantophob/synthesis).
+The algorithms above have all been implemented in [PAYNT](https://github.com/gargantophob/synthesis) {% cite unpublished:paynt %}.

 References